MonoidMusician/blog/sources/design_it_right.md

 Itʼs harder to `grep` through the files if you have to include all the forms that it can occur.
 And so on.

+### Commas

+Another solved problem: allow trailing commas!
+(And possibly leading commas, if you feel like that … or actual bullet points.)

+### Extensible syntax

+A lot of languages have made mistakes around numeric literals (wanting to add more prefixes or suffixes, but the path forward is blocked by backwards compatibility), or string/regex escapes (use delimited escapes like `"\u{XXXX}"`{.js}!), or keywords.

+Itʼs more my personal opinion, but I dislike bare keywords.
+I think keywords should come with a sigil to clearly denote them as a keyword and allow extending the language with more keywords without breaking old code that used them as identifiers.
+Do you *really* think youʼll get the perfect set of keywords right the first time?
+… can you point to a programming language that did?

 ## (Mostly) unsolved, nuanced problems